Alien Skin produces darkwave elektro pop drawing from elements of 80s post punk subculture. His legacy in the electronic genre spans four decades.

 ALIEN SKIN:"My first album was recorded and ready to go but I hadn't decided upon a working name for myself as yet.
 The closing track is a one line song with the lyric "the stranger within alien skin" it's from this I took the name; a dual concept of keeping the core of yourself out of reach and impenetrable to others; as well as sometimes having an existential awareness of yourself as a stranger within your own body.
 It's a psychological atmosphere which I thought was an appropriate representation of the music I wanted to write."

-Q: Your later releases seem to express a sense of existential despair, do you agree?
+Q: Your later releases though livelier in tempo are infused with more existential despair, do you agree?

-ALIEN SKIN: "I'm not really concerned being seen as gloomy, doomy or pessimistic.
-I know many artists publicly proffer caveats that although their music has darkness and doom stamped all over it, it's also full of hope and not really that sad or depressing, and yada yada yada.
+ALIEN SKIN: "I'm not concerned being seen as gloomy, doomy or pessimistic.
+I know many artists publicly proffer caveats that although their music has darkness and doom stamped all over it, it's also full of hope and not really that sad or depressing and so forth.

 Q: Current artists of influence?

-ALIEN SKIN: Find me with Clan of Xymox, She Past Away, Lebanon Hanover, Ash Code, Molchat Doma and not to forget Alan Wilder era Depeche Mode!
+ALIEN SKIN: Find me with Clan of Xymox, She Past Away, Lebanon Hanover, Ash Code, Molchat Doma, The Cure and not to forget Alan Wilder era Depeche Mode.